21-24 June 2021

 - Traditional panels with up to 5 paper presentations per one 105-minute session.
 Panels can have up to 2 sessions (max 10 papers).

 - Panel+workshop: a two or three session event that combines presentations with collective activities/practical tasks/performances.
-All P+W proposals must list the practical requirements of the workshop aspect at the end of the long abstract: specifications for required space, materials, max number of participants etc. NB!
-Please append the format to the title of your proposal e.g. The Times They Are a-Changin [P+W].
+All P+W proposals must list the practical requirements of the workshop aspect at the end of the long abstract: specifications for required space, materials, max number of participants etc..

 All panels should have (at least) two convenors.
 At least two of the convenors should be from two different institutions and/or countries so as to encourage exchange and cross-fertilization.